Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Results

 \subsubsection{Size-extensivity}

-Size-extensive methods (sometimes referred to as size-consistent) ensure that the energy of a system composed of mutually non-interacting fragments (e.g., infinitely separated) equals the sum of the energies of the individual fragments.
+Size-extensive methods ensure that the energy of a system composed of mutually non-interacting fragments (e.g., infinitely separated) equals the sum of the energies of the individual fragments.
 Therefore, for a system of widely separated molecules, the energy per molecule is independent of the number of molecules.
 Exact methods evidently have this property, as do some approximate methods like HF, CCSD, and CCSD(T).
 Ref. \citenum{lee2022twenty} demonstrated that AFQMC/HF energies also exhibit this behavior in the limit of a vanishing propagation time step.
 However, many correlated variational methods, CISD in particular, lack size-extensivity.
 Therefore, it is important to investigate the extensivity of AFQMC/CISD energies.
+Here, we provide a numerical analysis of this property.

 Fig. \ref{fig:extensivity} shows the energy per molecule for a system of well-separated \ce{H2} and \ce{N2} molecules using the STO-6G minimal basis set.
 We used bond distances close to equilibrium of \(d=2\) a.u. for \ce{H2} and and \(d=2.117\) a.u. for \ce{N2}.
 Since \ce{H2} is a two-electron system, CCSD and CCSD(T) yield exact energies for any number of non-interacting \ce{H2} molecules.
 We consider two CISD trials for AFQMC: one obtained from CCSD amplitudes, as we have done throughout this study, and the second obtained variationally using CISD.
 This second method is indicated as AFQMC/CISD\(^*\) in Fig. \ref{fig:extensivity}.